MIR-MU/ntcir-mias-search/README.md

                             The path to the file, where the density, and probability estimates for our dataset were stored by the NTCIR Math Density Estimator package.
+      --judgements JUDGEMENTS
+                            The path to the file containing relevance judgements for our dataset.
       --webmias-url WEBMIAS_URL
                             The URL at which a WebMIaS Java Servlet has been deployed.